Wayne Carey: Australian Football Hall of Fame

-Salary cap and "creative accounting"
+Alleged creative salary cap

 Due to restrictions in the salary cap, North Melbourne was capped at $300,000 per year for Carey for the 2000 AFL season.
-However, the North Melbourne staff knew that Carey was far more valuable to the team than this, so Carey's manager Ricky Nixon rorted the salary cup to secure Carey an additional $400,000 in salary.
+However, the North Melbourne staff knew that Carey was far more valuable to the team than this, so Carey's manager Ricky Nixon came up with a creative salary cap move to secure Carey an additional $400,000 in salary.

-Nixon said, “So I requested Wayne’s intellectual property, and it was owned by Wayne Carey Pty Ltd, and he licensed it to me for $2 so I could sell it to North Melbourne for marketing rights of $700,000," Nixon said on the Real Footy podcast.

-“He was getting paid $300,000 from North Melbourne and $700,000 went to me, and I gave Wayne $400,000.
-People said it was cheating, but it was absolutely within the rules.
+Nixon said, "So I requested Wayne's intellectual property, and it was owned by Wayne Carey Pty Ltd, and he licensed it to me for $2 so I could sell it to North Melbourne for marketing rights of $700,000," Nixon said on the Real Footy podcast.
+"He was getting paid $300,000 from North Melbourne and $700,000 went to me, and I gave Wayne $400,000.
+People said it was cheating, but it was absolutely within the rules."

-According to Nixon, when the AFL complained about this manoeuvre, he simply told them "I run the competition, not you."
+According to Nixon, when the AFL complained about this manoeuvre, he simply told them: "I run the competition, not you."

 Legacy

 Carey has been named by many media commentators as the greatest footballer to play the game.
 In 1999, Leigh Matthews, who was voted the greatest player of the 20th century, honoured Carey by saying that he was the best player he had ever seen.
-In 2008, Carey was named as Australian Football's greatest ever player as part of a list of the top 50 players of all time, published in the book The Australian Game of Football, and he placed third in a similar list put together by a panel of football legends in The Age newspaper the same year.
+In 2008, Carey was named as Australian Football's greatest-ever player as part of a list of the top 50 players of all time, published in the book The Australian Game of Football, and he placed third in a similar list put together by a panel of football legends in The Age newspaper the same year.
 In 2011, the Herald Sun polled 21 past and present AFL greats, including Carey, to find the players' opinion as to the greatest player of the AFL era.
 Carey topped the list, polling 85 of a possible 100 votes, 26 votes ahead of second-placed Gary Ablett Sr.

-"Sure Got Me" on Paul Kelly's 2004 double album Ways & Means recounts the love triangle involving Carey, Anthony Stevens, and Stevens' wife at the time, Kelli.
+The love triangle involving Carey, Anthony Stevens, and Stevens's then-wife Kelli has inspired creative works across Australian television and music, including the song "Sure Got Me" on Paul Kelly's 2004 double album Ways & Means.
 Hunters & Collectors frontman Mark Seymour also wrote a song inspired by the affair, but he declined to release it after learning of Kelli's take on the events.
 Jock Cheese, bassist of the satirical Melbourne band TISM, released a tribute to Carey titled "Why Don't You Get A Bigger Set of Tits?" on his 2002 solo album Platter.
+In a performance inspired by the Carey-Stevens scandal, Warwick Capper played an AFL footballer named "Dwayne Carey" in season 3 of the SBS comedy series Pizza.

 Statistics

-As of 2022, Carey's career total of 727 goals ranks him equal 19th in VFL/AFL history, and his 671 goals for North Melbourne is the club record.
+As of 2023, Carey's career total of 727 goals ranks him equal 20th in VFL/AFL history, and his 671 goals for North Melbourne is the club record.